nhsx/open-source-fhir-server/README.md

 ---

 # What is the ROQR?
-ROQR (pronounced 'rocker') is an open source fhir server which is being built by the Yorkshire and Humber Care Record (YHCR) project team as part of their work with the [NHS England Local Health and Care Record Exampler](https://www.england.nhs.uk/publication/local-health-and-care-record-exemplars/) (LHCRE) programme.
+ROQR (pronounced 'rocker') is an open source FHIR server which is being built by the Yorkshire and Humber Care Record (YHCR) project team as part of their work with the [NHS England Local Health and Care Record Exampler](https://www.england.nhs.uk/publication/local-health-and-care-record-exemplars/) (LHCRE) programme.
 The name ROQR reflects the stack of open source software and health care interoperability standards that the server has been built upon, namely:

 [Fast Healthcare Interoperable Resources - FHIR](https://fhir.hl7.org.uk)
 Fast Healthcare Interoperability Resources is a standard describing data formats and elements and an application programming interface for exchanging electronic health records.
 The standard was created by the Health Level Seven International health-care standards organization.